Disclosure: This article is written for informational purposes only and should not be construed as financial or any other type of professional advice.

 - eligibility for discounts and discounts taken

-- financial health include credit score
+- financial health includes credit score

 - foreign travel